Hartuv: Har-Tuv colony (1895–1929)

-During the 1929 riots Hartuv was destroyed by Arabs.
-The residents fled to Jaffa.
+During the 1929 Palestine riots Hartuv was destroyed by Arabs, who had surrounded a two-story building with 125 residents who, with the help of defenders who had been sent to help defend the community, were able to hold out until British forces arrived.
+After the school was destroyed and homes looted, residents fled the sommunity.
 Invoking the Collective Punishments Ordinance, the British Mandatory authorities heavily fined the Arab villages whose residents attacked the Jews of Hartuv.

 New Har-Tuv and the War of Independence (1930–1948)

 In 1930 Hartuv was rebuilt and some of the families returned.

-According to a census conducted in 1931 by the British Mandate authorities, Har Tuv had a population of 107 inhabitants, in 24 inhabited houses.
+According to a 1931 census conducted by the British Mandate authorities, Har Tuv had a population of 107 inhabitants, in 24 inhabited houses.

 On 20 December 1947, a Notrim truck on its way to Hartuv was attacked and its 3 passengers murdered.
 Since then all transportation was done in lightly armored vehicles.